AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-9-adaptive-randomized-smoothing.md

 \lVert x'-x\rVert_2<R_\sigma.
 $$

-Inside that ball, all inputs invoke the same Gaussian variance.
+Inside that ball, all inputs invoke the same Gaussian noise scale.
 The standard smoothing comparison is available again.

 The
 [Dual Randomized Smoothing theorem](https://arxiv.org/abs/2512.01782) states this precisely.
-If $\sigma(\cdot)$ is constant throughout the classifier's certified neighborhood, the input-dependent smoothed classifier preserves its label there.
+If the scale selector is constant on $B(x,R_\sigma)$, and ordinary smoothing at the selected scale certifies $R_c$, the adaptive classifier is certified to $\min(R_\sigma,R_c)$.
 In practice, both the constancy claim and the class-probability claim are estimated statistically.
 If their failure probabilities are
 $\alpha_\sigma$ and $\alpha_c$, the union bound gives joint confidence at least

 $$